 - He is buried with his wife at Wolf River Cemetery in Pall Mall, Tennessee

-There are some great books written about Sergeant York.
+There are some great books and movies written about Sergeant York.
 Listed below are a few of my favorites.
-All three of these books are worth checking out.
+All of these books and films are worth checking out.
 I think you could learn a lot from studying Alvin C. York’s military career and life.

 In summary, Sergeant Alvin C. York is a true American hero.
 Not only did he accomplish amazing things during WW1, but he lived a very philanthropic lifestyle, helping organizations and causes he believed in.
 Although he has been gone for almost 50 years now, his spirit lives on!